KyteProject/omux.dev/src/content/blog/09-abstraction-refactoring-complexity/abstraction-refactoring-complexity.md

 ## Refactoring to Manage Complexity

-> Refactoring is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior — Martin Fowler
+> Refactoring is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behaviour — Martin Fowler

 Where abstraction is about the design and structure of our code, [refactoring](https://en.wikipedia.org/wiki/Code_refactoring) is about continuous improvement and evolution of that design over time.
 It's the process of making small, behaviour-preserving transformations to improve its quality.